algorithmica-org/algorithmica/content/english/hpc/number-theory/exponentiation.md

 weight: 2
 ---

-In modular arithmetic and computational algebra in general, you often need to raise a number to the $n$-th power — to do [modular division](../modular/#modular-division), perform [primality tests](../modular/#fermats-theorem), or compute some combinatorial values — ­and you usually want to spend fewer than $\Theta(n)$ operations calculating it.
+In modular arithmetic (and computational algebra in general), you often need to raise a number to the $n$-th power — to do [modular division](../modular/#modular-division), perform [primality tests](../modular/#fermats-theorem), or compute some combinatorial values — ­and you usually want to spend fewer than $\Theta(n)$ operations calculating it.

 *Binary exponentiation*, also known as *exponentiation by squaring*, is a method that allows for computation of the $n$-th power using $O(\log n)$ multiplications, relying on the following observation: